Blog Customer Feedback13 Best Customer Insight Tools for Collecting Feedback

 2. Advanced analytics and reporting

 Good customer insight tools let you know what is happening and why.
-They should provide in-depth analytics, such as customer segmentation, trend analysis, and predictive insights, to help businesses make data-driven decisions.
+They should provide in-depth analytics, such as customer segmentation, trend analysis, sales analytics, and predictive insights, to help businesses make data-driven decisions.

 For example, a qualitative feedback tool for website analytics can show you a significant spike in bounce rate on a specific page and then give you ideas on rectifying the situation.